- 7 Shocking Hair Extensions Before & After Transformations - June 25, 2021

 If you have scalp psoriasis then try using scale-softening agents.

-Try to use creams, ointments, lotions that contain urea, salicylic acid which can help you to soften your scales(makes removing them easier), which can help you to get rid of psoriasis.
+Try to use creams, ointments, and lotions that contain urea, and salicylic acid which can help you to soften your scales(makes removing them easier), which can help you to get rid of psoriasis.

 Medications for scalp psoriasis

 Before going to take any supplements consult with your health care provider.